Ziv-Ink/Atelier-parser/README.md

 - Simple drag-and-drop functionality.
 - Automatic alignment for consistent template formatting.

+**This project has now be superseded by the superior Atelier-Companion https://github.com/Ziv-Ink/Atelier-Companion**

 ## Requirements
 The executable is standalone and has no requirements—just download and run!
 If you prefer to run the Python script rather than the `.exe`, you will need the following dependencies: